Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

    - User Agent: `Mozilla/5.0 (Macintosh; Intel Mac OS X 19_9_1) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/32.23.34.77 Safari/537.36`
    - HTTP Response Code: `200`
    - File Size: `7697`

+   ## Creating co-relation rules and alerts
+   - Logs have an enormous number of events recorded.
+Individual events are less helpful, but the in aggregate they can be co-related into meaningful information.
+This is called **Login co-relation**

+   - Based on expected co-relation of certain types of attacks we can define certain rules.
+It is often easier to pseudocode before getting deep into creating a rule that will create an alert based on detection of a pattern in the logs that is suspiscious

+     Detect:
+    - More than three "Login Failed"
+    - From the same user
+    - From the same IP address
+    - Within a five-minute period